Document management in SharePoint Server

 How to move documents within the organization as team members contribute to the documents' creation, review, approval, publication, and disposition.

 SharePoint Foundation 2013 includes features that implement all these aspects of document management.
-SharePoint Server includes the same features and also adds the following:
+SharePoint Server includes the same features and also adds:

 What policies to apply to documents so that document-related actions are audited, documents are retained or disposed of appropriately, and content that is important to the organization is protected.

 How to handle documents as corporate records, which must be retained according to legal requirements and corporate guidelines.

 To make sure that information workers can easily take advantage of these capabilities without having to depart from their day-to-day operations and familiar tools, applications in the Microsoft Office system — such as Microsoft Outlook and Word — also include features that support each stage in a document's life cycle.

 The document management planning process consists of the following major steps:

 Identify document management roles Ensure that your plans incorporate the feedback of your organization's key stakeholders, you have the best team to implement the solution, and you know who will participate in document management processes.